leomarcov/labadmin/README.md

 &nbsp;
 ## Main features
-  * Discover the host network status in a laboratory classroom by MAC address (works on DHCP networks!).
+  * Discover the hosts network status in a laboratory classroom by MAC address (works on DHCP networks!).
   * Show the status of each machine in a grid map according the preconfigured position in the lab.
-It's easy to identificate students computers by classroom location.
+It's easy to identificate students computers by map location.
   * Flexible host selection using ranges.
 Can select all machines, only a row, odd and even machines, a specific list, etc.
   * Labadmin incorporate a full set of administrative actions ready to use (currently 133 for Linux and 40 for Windows).
 Some key actions are:
-    * Config a restrictive environment in a exam time (block all users, block usb drivers, set restrictive firewall rules, autobackup exam user data, block Virtualbox bridge mode and others restrictions).
+    * Config a restrictive environment in a exam time (block all users, block usb drivers, set restrictive firewall rules, autobackup exam user data, block Virtualbox bridge mode, autocapture screnshoots and others restrictions).
-    * Send heavy files using multiple modes (unicast, local network torrent or multicast).
+    * Send heavy files using multiple modes: unicast, torrent or multicast.
     * Send and schedule messages to users.
     * Config firewall settings.
     * Virtualbox management (import ovas, play, delete, snapshots, etc.)
-    * Transfer and copy disk partition images.
+    * Transfer and copy disk partition images using ''partclone'' and ''dd''.
-    * Show and save screenshots.
+    * Show and save screenshots of selected hosts.
+    * Show thumnails screenshots of map lab.
     * Other administrative tasks, like software installation, user accounts, process management, Windows activation, etc.
 	* Much more!
   * Monitorization of action execution status.
 If any error has ocurred in some host is noticed.
   * It's easy to create your own actions using Bash or Powershell languages.

 ## Working schema
-  * Labadmin use a dedicated machine to admin the students hosts (usually teacher computer).
+  * Labadmin use a dedicated machine to admin the students hosts (usually teacher computer or server).
 Admin must be installed in a Linux OS.
 Controlled hosts can be Linux or Windows OS computers.
   * All machines must be placed in the same broadcast domain.
 Labadmin uses MAC address to discover computers, so works in DHCP environments.
   * Each lab must be defined previously in a config file.
 Lab config file stores:
     * Authentication config to use (SSH and/or WinRM).